JetsonHacksNano/buildOpenCV/Examples/README.md

    https://gist.github.com/peter-moran/742998d893cd013edf6d0c86cc86ff7f
    Note that the nvvidconv flip-method was changed to 0.
 Earlier versions of L4T used a flip method of 2.

-2. For the Python examples, you will need to have the appropriate librariers installed.
+2. For the Python examples, you will need to have the appropriate libraries installed.
 From the buildOpenCV scripts:

 ####     Python 2.7
     $ sudo apt-get install -y python-dev python-numpy python-py python-pytest
-####     Python 3.5
+####     Python 3.6
     $ sudo apt-get install -y python3-dev python3-numpy python3-py python3-pytest

 ## License
 MIT License

-Copyright (c) 2017-2018 Jetsonhacks
+Copyright (c) 2017-2019 Jetsonhacks

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal